Article On Finding, Interviewing, and

 There is also an accountability issue for NSA member.
 NSA members know that NSA will investigate any complaints from a meeting planner and the speaker could lose his valued membership if complaints are substantiated.
 You wouldn't want to use a dentist who wasn't ADA approved; it's the same sort of thing.

-B) INTERVIEWING AND SELECTING A speaker
+b) INTERVIEWING AND SELECTING A speaker

 Once you have looked at a few sites and think you have found either the right speaker or a short list of candidates, it’s time to pick up the phone.